naushinrahman/naushinrahman/README.md

 <h1 align="center"> Welcome to my github!
 I'm Naushin ✨ </h1>

-I'm a former life science major turned programmer.
+- I'm a former life science major turned programmer.
-Im interested in machine learning and big data
+- i'm also an aspiring swe with interest in machine learning, and big data

 Connect with me on [LinkedIn!](https://www.linkedin.com/in/n-rahman-profile)